Bayern accused of disrespecting the Bundesliga as Magath goes on rant after shock 3-1 loss to Mainz | Goal.com

 Hertha Berlin coach Felix Magath reacted furiously after Mainz gained a shock 3-1 victory over Bundesliga champions Bayern Munich on Saturday.

-Bayern were crowned last weekend following their Klassiker victory over Borussia Dortmund and subsequently went down to their first league defeat since February at the hands of the mid-table side.
+Bayern were crowned last weekend following their Klassiker victory over Borussia Dortmund and subsequently sustained their first league defeat since February at the hands of the mid-table side.

 Now Magath fears that a repeat of Saturday's lacklustre performance next weekend against Hertha's relegation rivals Stuttgart could harm his team's chances of staying up.